HighwayWu/ST-DDL/README.md

-# Code and Dataset of Paper 1765
+# Exploring Spatial-Temporal Features for Deepfake Detection and Localization

-An implementation code for NeurIPS-2022 paper ID "1765".
+An implementation code for Deepfake Detection \& Localization and a new dataset for evaluation.

 ## Table of Contents